kstripp-airmanager/instr-pa28-181-asi/README.md

 # Piper PA28-181 Arrow II Airspeed Indicator

+!(preview.png)

+This is an airspeed gauge for the Piper PA28-181 Archer II for use with Air Manager.

 ## Dependencies

+Using this guage requires Air Manager.

+The gauge is generated using python and angle data measured from images.
+This script has the following dependencies
+- matplotlib
+- numpy
+- prettytable

 This uses the DIN 1451 font, which may not be installed on most systems by default.